Efficient computation of the zeros of the Bargmann transform under additive white noise: Introduction

 In the jargon of time-frequency analysis, the right-hand side of \eqref{eq_stft} is known as the \emph{short-time Fourier transform} of $f$ with Gaussian window, and measures the contribution to $f(t)$ of the frequency $y$ near $t=x$.

 In practice, the values of the short-time Fourier transform of a signal~$f$ are only available on (a finite subset of) a grid

+and possibly only approximately so due to numerical errors.
 The goal of \emph{Gabor analysis} is to extract useful information about $f$ from such limited measurements.
 Equivalently, by \eqref{eq_stft}, the task is to capture the analytic function $F$ given a limited number of its samples on a grid.
 This second point of view led to the most conclusive results in Gabor theory, such as the complete description of all grids \eqref{eq_grid1} for which the Gabor transform fully retains the original analog signal $f$ \cite{MR924682, MR1188007, MR1173117, MR1173118}.

 While Gabor signal analysis has traditionally focused on large values of the short-time Fourier transform \eqref{eq_stft}, recent work has brought to the foreground the rich information stored in its zeros, especially when the signal is contaminated with noise.
 Heuristically, the zeros of the Bargmann transform of noise exhibit a rather rigid random pattern with predictable statistics, from which the presence of a deterministic signal can be recognized as a salient local perturbation \cite{gardner2006sparse, 7180335, 7869100}.
 Remarkably, the Bargmann transform of white noise has been identified as a certain Gaussian analytic random function \cite{MR4047541, MR4162314}, and consequently the well-researched statistics of their zero sets \cite{gafbook, MR2643444} can be leveraged in practice \cite[Chapters 13 and 15]{flandrin2018explorations}, \cite{MR4047541}.
 The particular structure observed in the zeros of the Bargmann transform under even a moderate amount of white noise has also been invoked as explanation for the sparsity resulting from certain non-linear procedures to sharpen spectrograms \cite{gardner2006sparse}, as the zeros of the Bargmann transform are repellers of the reassignment vector field \cite[Chapter 12]{flandrin2018explorations}.
-The practical exploitation of such insights requires an effective computational link between finitely given data on the one hand and zeros of Bargmann transforms of an analog signal on the other.
+The practical exploitation of such insights requires an effective computational link between finitely given data on the one hand and zeros of Bargmann transforms of analog signals on the other.